Institutions, Politics, Democracy, and Arrow's Impossibility Theorem

-Institutions are the fundamental cause of economic growth — North
+Institutions are the fundamental cause of economic growth — Douglass North

-I have always wanted to find an opportunity to record the shock I felt when I first encountered “New Political Economy” in my public finance class.
-Now, I have decided to organize my thoughts for the following reasons:
+I have long wanted to document the profound impact of my first encounter with “New Political Economy” in a public finance course.
+I decided to organize my thoughts for the following reasons:

-• After studying measure theory, I have a bit of functional analysis foundation (though not necessary).
+- After studying measure theory, I gained some foundational knowledge in functional analysis (though not strictly necessary)

-• During a group meeting, the professor discussed the current state of policy implementation in China, mentioning that political economy is indeed an important perspective.
+- During a group meeting, the professor discussed the current state of policy implementation in China, mentioning that political economy indeed provides a crucial perspective.
 I strongly agree.
-Institutional incentives are a fascinating research area.
+Institutional incentives represent a fascinating research domain.

-• The dramatic twists and turns of the U.S. presidential election.
+- The dramatic twists in the US presidential election

-• I will soon be very busy, so if I don’t write now, I won’t have time later.
+- With busy times ahead, if I don’t write now, I won’t have time later

 From Institutions to Political Economy